Nine questions on China-India Doklam border standoff

 2 What is the difference between this China-India border dispute and those previous ones?

-3 What is the fundamental cause of China-India border dispute?
+3 What is the fundamental cause of the China-India border dispute?

 4 How can we prevent the potential border dispute between China and India?